By MOHAMMAD NASIRI, NASSER KARIMI and JON GAMBRELL

 SHAHEDSHAHR, Iran (AP) — A Ukrainian airliner carrying 176 people crashed on the outskirts of Tehran during a takeoff attempt Wednesday hours after Iran launched its missile attack on U.S. forces, scattering flaming debris and passengers’ belongings across farmland and killing everyone on board.

-Iranian officials said they suspected a mechanical problem brought down the 3½-year-old Boeing 737.
+The Iranian military disputed any suggestion the plane had been blown out of the sky by a missile, and Iranian aviation authorities said they suspected a mechanical problem brought down the 3½-year-old Boeing 737.
 Ukrainian officials initially agreed but later backed away and declined to offer a cause while the investigation is going on.